marshallm94/Learning_Notes/AWS.md

 		* balanced mix of compute, memory and network capabilities
 	* compute optimized
 		* good for high performance front end servers, etc.
+	* accelerated computing
 		* GPU
 		* FPGA - ( Field Programmable Gate Arrays )
 			* used to create application specific hardware accelerations
 			* High CPU performance, large memory and high network performance make these the go to for solutions that require massive parallel processing; data science/genomics/financial computing being some examples.
 	* Memory optimized
 		* lowest cost per GB of RAM than other instances
 		* recommended for database applications/database components of a solution